MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 5. Repeat steps 1-4 for **Task B**.
 However, **Task B** must have a different role and organizational unit assigned for the generic team member than **Task A**.

 ## Set up the role and organization unit for a project task
-Complete the following steps to setup role and organizational unit for a task
+Complete the following steps to set up a role and organizational unit for a task.

 1. After you create **Task A**, select the task, and then select the **i** icon to open the **Task Details** pane.
 2. On the **Task Details** pane, scroll to the bottom and select **View Details** to open the **Task Details** page.